 This company is better known for their small handheld power tools—jigsaws, drills, circular saws, sanders, hair clippers, blenders, etc.—but they qualify for inclusion in this index of woodworking machinery makers because they also made a lathe/drill press combination machine and a scrollsaw.

 This company was founded in 1924 to make a hand-operated hair clipper.
 After a lengthy period of diversification and expansion, in 1960 Oster became a wholly-owned subsidiary of Sunbeam Corp. of Chicago.

-In the late 1950s, Oster acquired the assets of Wappat Inc., either from saw-maker Simonds Saw & Steel Co. (now Simonds International), or from Cummins-Chicago Corp.
+In the 1954 Oster acquired the assets of Wappat Inc. from Cummins-Chicago Corp.

 Please note that we do not have any information on non-woodworking related products, and we do not answer enquiries regarding non-woodworking products.